rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 Two things of note here:

-1. I mentioned earlier that we'd see how the `Column` enum values are used and here's the first of those uses, to identify which column is being filled for each pass through the `for()` loop, and
+1. I mentioned earlier that we'd see how the `Column` enum values are used and here's the first of those uses, to identify which column is being filled for each pass through the `foreach()` loop, and
 2. the call to `setValue()` that handles the `Pixbuf` column makes a call to the `Pixbuf` constructor, passing along the file name grabbed from the `imageName` array.

 *Note: When your `ListStore` is to contain only string data, you can use `set()` instead of `setValue()` and thereby plug data into all the columns of a single row in one statement, but when using non-string data types, doing a `setValue()` on columns one at a time is your only option.*